lisefrac/redtrilliumgardens.com/content/buy-plants.md

 If you're interested in purchasing any available plants (see above), please email [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) with your requests.
 At this time, quantities are very limited.

-You can pickup at one of our markets, or at our home in Lunenburg.
+You can pickup at one of our markets, or at our home/nursery in Lunenburg.

 ## "Can I reserve/pre-order plants?"